Allergy immunology NP salary: what to expect and how to earn more

 2. Biologic prescribing – Dupilumab, omalizumab, mepolizumab, and other biologics generate high wRVU per encounter when managed by NPs.
 Biologic follow-up visits are coded at 99213/99214 level but often also involve prescription management, prior authorization, and patient education that adds to total productivity value.

-NPs entering allergy from primary care without procedure experience tend to start at or below the BLS median.
+NPs entering allergy from primary care without procedure experience tend to start below the BLS median.
 Those with immunotherapy training and biologic prescribing volume reach the 75th percentile within 3–5 years.

 Salary by work setting